Guidelines for Funding Applicants (v1.6)

 - Where an activity contains an international airfare component, this should be costed as an economy class fare.
 CAAR will not reimburse applicants for additional expenses incurred because of late bookings or other problems requiring tickets to be paid for at a higher cost.

-8.2 The Funding Agreement (short-form and long-form) is the legal agreement between the Department of Foreign Affairs and Trade (on behalf of CAAR) and the funding recipient.
+8.2 The CAAR Secretariat will prepare a Funding Agreement for each successful funding applicant.
+The Funding Agreement is the legal agreement between the Department of Foreign Affairs and Trade (on behalf of CAAR) and the funding recipient.
 In managing the funding provided, the funding recipient must comply with all the requirements of the Funding Agreement.
-The CAAR Secretariat will prepare the Funding Agreement for each recipient after their application is approved.

 8.3 All funding recipients must abide by these Guidelines and the Funding Agreement.
 The funding may otherwise be withdrawn.